 A healthy weight begins with you.
 There is no magic pill or fad (or popular) diet that will help you lose and maintain the weight loss in the long run.
 Popular diets limit your nutritional intake, which can be unhealthy and are not sustainable long-term.
 Studies have shown that maintaining a healthy weight starts with long-term lifestyle changes.

-Although every body is different, the following are some good tips to help you manage your weight:
+Everyone’s body is different, but the tips are the same.
+Here are some tips to help you manage your weight:

 Health Risks of Being Overweight

-Only your doctor is qualified to determine the health risks associated with your weight.
+It is important to maintain a healthy weight.
 Being overweight or obese can lead to many health problems, including:

 - high blood pressure

 - type 2 diabetes